mazzaroli/mazzaroli/README.md

 - 👯 I’m looking to collaborate on IT enterprise.
 - 💬 Ask me about if you want to have a good talk.
 - 📫 How to reach me: carlitosmazaroli@gmail.com
-- ⚡ Fun fact: my dog is called Pancho
+- ⚡ Fun fact: my dog's name is Pancho

 <!--
 **mazzaroli/mazzaroli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.